alexpghayes/distributions3/README.md

-`distributions3`, inspired by the [eponynmous Julia package](https://github.com/JuliaStats/Distributions.jl), provides a generic function interface to probability distributions. `distributions` has two goals:
+`distributions3`, inspired by the [eponynmous Julia package](https://github.com/JuliaStats/Distributions.jl), provides a generic function interface to probability distributions.
+`distributions3` has two goals:

 1. Replace the `rnorm()`, `pnorm()`, etc, family of functions with S3 methods for distribution objects